Lytol/redistry/README.md

       ...
     end

-Note that since we didn't specify `:class`, Redistry will assume the objects are of the same type as the outer class (in this case, `User`).
+Note that since we didn't specify `:class`, Redistry will balls assume the objects are of the same type as the outer class (in this case, `User`).

 Use the same interface as `has_list` to access the items: